DEMOCRACY AT RISK

 R E P U B L I K A S R P S K A

 This is the face of grief, one among hundreds of thousands of anguished Muslims who make the mountainous memorial trek to Srebrenica.
-In this Bosnian town nearly 30 years ago, Serbs unleashed their most savage attack of the Balkan wars.
-Raiding a “safe enclave” for Muslims, they rounded up men and boys, warehoused them in a battery factory, tortured and slaughtered them.
+In this Bosnian town 30 years ago, Serbs unleashed their most savage attack of the Balkan wars.
+Raiding what was to be a “safe enclave” for Muslims, they rounded up Bosnian and Muslim men and boys, warehoused them in a battery factory, tortured them, and slaughtered them.
 Serbs coined the phrase “ethnic cleansing” as they erased males from virtually every family in Srebrenica and for miles around.
 The death toll neared 8,000.

 Every year, Bosnians lay more fully assembled relatives to rest.
 Dozens of graves are closed each summer.
 A thousand more skeletons are still missing, leaving the entire population waiting for closure.

 Srebrenica’s only relief from the inescapable history of conflict is that tragedy has been normalized, perhaps because it’s literally part of the landscape.
 This is where ten thousand men fled into the thick of the forest while women and children hid among dense shrubs and trees, living on whatever roots and berries they could collect.
-Like other Balkan combatants, Serbs used rape as a weapon of war, leaving Srebrenica’s Muslim women to suffer enormous shame with babies born from sexual attack.
-Families transfer trauma from one generation to the next.
-An essential part of stabilizing the region is addressing surging mental health needs of the survivors; the government seems to recognize this, but the real work is done on the municipal level where the large NGO community tries to reduce the cultural stigma on seeking mental health treatment and sets up local clinics.
-But practitioners in the field warn that the government’s poor response to the alarming post-traumatic stress disorders among citizens, post COVID, post Russia invasion of Ukraine, puts citizens at great risk.
+Like other Balkan combatants, Serbs raped as a weapon of war, leaving Srebrenica’s Muslim women to suffer enormous shame with babies born from sexual attack.
+Forcibly transferring trauma from one generation to the next.
+With no one untouched during these ferocious regional conflicts, mental health is critical to the stability of the survivors, especially the young.
+But there is a whole barricade that separates Bosnian youth from getting help: society’s stigma on those receiving psychiatric treatment, the increase in the percentage of adolescents seeking it, and the lack of mental health professionals to address their needs.
+The NGO community pushes back on cultural prospcriptions to set up local clinics.

 Men beat and sexually assault women at an alarming rate, the juvenile delinquency rate is soaring, and youth are leaving in droves.